Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Surface Navier--Stokes problem and its discretization

 The velocity and pressure bulk finite element spaces are then defined to be

 The finite element formulation uses the restrictions (traces) of these spaces on $\Gamma$.
-Note that the traces of vector functions from $\bV_h$ does not necessarily satisfy the tangentiality $\bu\cdot\bn=0$ condition.
+Note that traces of vector functions from $\bV_h$ does not necessarily satisfy the tangentiality $\bu\cdot\bn=0$ condition.
 It is not straightforward, if possible at all, to build an $H^1$-conforming finite element method which is also conformal with respect to the tangentiality condition.
-Therefore, the tangentiality condition will be enforced weakly by a penalty method.
+Therefore, the tangentiality condition will be enforced weakly by the penalty method.
 We shall also need an extension of the normal vector from $\Gamma$ to $\OGamma$, which we define as $\bn= \nabla d$, where $d$ is the signed distance function to $\Gamma$.
-In practice, $d$ is often not available and thus we use approximations.
+In practice, $d$ is often not available and an approximation is used.
 We introduce the following finite element bilinear forms: